-- 1. Steep slopes and elevations.

-- 2. Wetlands and wetland buffer areas, watercourse(s) and hydrology.

-- 3. Aesthetic resources and scenic views.

-- 4. Flora and fauna, including but not limited to trees regulated by the Town code. - 5.
+- 1. Steep slopes and elevations. - 2.
+Wetlands and wetland buffer areas, watercourse(s) and hydrology. - 3.
+Aesthetic resources and scenic views. - 4.
+Flora and fauna, including but not limited to trees regulated by the Town code. - 5.
 Potential for contamination from on-site underground fuel tanks. - 6.
 Potential for contamination from any on-site hazardous waste. - 7.
-Potential for contamination relating to the previous disposal of hospital and/or medical waste. - D. Describe components of the Preferred Project, including items such as potential number of market-rate and affordable dwelling units respectively, size and number of bedrooms of market-rate and affordable dwelling units respectively, amount of open space, total number of parking spaces required and provided, and nature and amount of other Preferred Project components. - E. Vehicular access and circulation of the Preferred Project. - F. Other components of Preferred Project including vegetated buffers, street trees, landscaping, lighting, roadways, sidewalks, recreation and other amenities, etc. - G. Plans for maintenance of the common elements of the Preferred Project including roads, utilities and passive open space. - H. Plans and a timeline for ongoing maintenance of all proposed mitigation for the Preferred Project.
+Potential for contamination relating to the previous former disposal of hospital and/or medical waste.

+- D. Describe project components, including items such as potential number of marketrate and affordable dwelling units respectively, size and number of bedrooms of market-rate and affordable dwelling units respectively, amount of open space, total number of parking spaces required and provided, and nature and amount of other project components. - E. Vehicular access and circulation of the proposed project. - F. Other components of proposed project including vegetated buffers, street trees, landscaping, lighting, roadways, sidewalks, recreation and other amenities, etc. - G. Plans for maintenance of the common elements of the project including roads, utilities and passive open space. - H. Plans and a timeline for ongoing maintenance of all proposed mitigation for the project.